whl1729/note/computer/cpp/primer/03_str_vector_arr.md

     ```
     - For historical reasons, and for compatibility with C, string literals are not standard library strings.
 It is important to remember that these types differ when you use string literals and library strings.

-7. Advice: Ordinarily, C++ programs should use the cname versions of headers and not the name .h versions.
+5. Advice: Ordinarily, C++ programs should use the cname versions of headers and not the name .h versions.
 That way names from the standard library are consistently found in the std namespace.
 Note that the names defined in the cname headers are defined inside the std namespace, whereas those defined in the .h versions are not.

-8. dealing with the characters in a string
+6. dealing with the characters in a string
     - use the range for statement: `for (auto c : str)`
     - If we want to change the value of the characters in a string, we must define the loop variable as a reference type : `for (auto &c: str)`
     - There are two ways to access individual characters in a string: We can use a subscript or an iterator.
     - The values we use to subscript a string must be >= 0 and < size().
 The result of using an index outside this range is undefined.
 By implication, subscripting an empty string is undefined.
     - One way to simplify code that uses subscripts is always to use a variable of type string::size_type as the subscript.
 Because that type is unsigned, we need to check only that our subscript is less than value returned by size()

-### Vectors

-1. vectors as a class template
+### 3.3 Library vector Type

-    - A vector is a class template.
-C++ has both class and function templates.
-    - Instantiation: Templates are not themselves functions or classes.
+1. ***Instantiation***: C++ has both class and function templates.
+Templates are not themselves functions or classes.
 Instead, they can be thought of as instructions to the compiler for generating classes or functions.
 The process that the compiler uses to create classes or functions from templates is called instantiation.

+2. vectors as a class template
-    - vector is a template, not a type.
+    - A vector is a class template, not a type.
 Types generated from vector must include the element type, for example, vector<int>.
     - Because references are not objects, we cannot have a vector of references.
     - Some compilers may require the old-style declarations for a vector of vectors, for example, vector<vector<int> >.

-2. restrictions of the forms of initialization
+3. restrictions of the forms of initialization
-    - when we use the copy initialization form (i.e., when we use =) , we can supply only a single initializer
+    - When we use the copy initialization form (i.e., when we use =) , we can supply only a single initializer.
-    - when we supply an in-class initializer, we must either use copy initialization or use curly braces.
+    - When we supply an in-class initializer, we must either use copy initialization or use curly braces.
-    - we can supply a list of element values only by using list initialization in which the initializers are enclosed in curly braces.
+    - We can supply a list of element values only by using list initialization in which the initializers are enclosed in curly braces.
 We cannot supply a list of initializers using parentheses.
 ```
 string s7(10, 'c'); // direct initialization; s7 is cccccccccc
 string s7 = String(10, 'c');     // ok